DigneZzZ/neonode_cc_en/src/content/blog/en/backup_article.md

 ---
-title: "Автоматическое резервное копирование данных с использованием Rclone и Cloudflare R2"
+title: "Automatic Data Backup Using Rclone and Cloudflare R2"
-description: "Как я автоматизировал резервное копирование моего сервера с помощью Rclone и Cloudflare R2."
+description: "How I automated my server backup using Rclone and Cloudflare R2."
 tags:
   - Rclone
   - Cloudflare R2